 The view of the bridge from its overlook near the visitors center is impressive, but it's to West Virginia's credit that they not only look at their bridge -- they have fun with their bridge.
 That happens every third Saturday in October, on Bridge Day, "West Virginia's largest one-day festival."
-The bridge is closed to traffic and a quarter of a million people converge to watch hundreds of thrill-happy rappellers and parachutists disappear into the gorge below.
+The bridge is closed to traffic and a quarter of a million people converge to watch hundreds of thrill-happy rappellers and BASE jumpers disappear into the gorge below.

 It is, as official state tourism literature makes clear, "the only day that jumping from the bridge is permitted."